AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 For more information about access controls, see the [Access control user guide](../../access-control/ui/overview.md).

-## Data Governance restrictions on activating data to destinations {#data-governance}
+## [!DNL Data Governance] restrictions on activating data to destinations {#data-governance}

-Data governance is enforced for Real-time CDP destinations through:
+[!DNL Data governance] is enforced for Real-time CDP destinations through:

 * *Marketing use cases* that you can select in the create destinations workflow;
 * *Data usage policies* that restrict data containing certain usage labels from being activated to destinations with certain marketing use cases..

-See the Data Governance in Real-time CDP documentation for more information about [marketing use cases](/help/rtcdp/privacy/data-governance-overview.md#destinations) and [resolving data policy violations](/help/rtcdp/privacy/data-governance-overview.md#enforcement).
+See the [!DNL Data Governance] in Real-time CDP documentation for more information about [marketing use cases](/help/rtcdp/privacy/data-governance-overview.md#destinations) and [resolving data policy violations](/help/rtcdp/privacy/data-governance-overview.md#enforcement).

 For more information about selecting marketing use cases in the create destination workflow, see the following pages for the different destination types in Real-time CDP: